 Paolo Antonio Barbieri is probably the less famous sibling (is it because he specialized in still lifes?) of his older brother Guercino, whose luminous depictions of biblical scenes were hugely successful.
-Paolo instead loved painting nature, excelling especially in painting fish.
+Paolo instead loved painting nature, excelling predominantly in painting fish.
 His autumnal still life is especially mesmerizing.

 Pumpkin, Plums, Cherries, and Figs

-Ribot loved painting still lifes and kitchen scenes but because he worked as a decorator of gilt frames in a mirror factory in Paris, he had to paint at night.
-He painted this still life following Gustave Courbet’s principles of Realism: to render nature as it was, far from any idealisation (normally, the bulky pumpkin would probably have to be polished and smooth, like in the cover painting by Brueghel).
+Ribot loved painting still lifes and kitchen scenes, but because he worked as a decorator of gilt frames in a mirror factory in Paris, he had to paint at night.
+He painted this autumnal still life following Gustave Courbet’s principles of Realism: to render nature as it was, far from any idealization — normally, the bulky pumpkin would be polished and smooth, like in the cover painting by Brueghel.

-On the contrary to Courbet, Gauguin railed against the prevailing Realist aesthetic (this one is however pretty realistic because it’s quite an early work).
-Once, when discussing with younger followers the transposition of an object to canvas, Gauguin lost his temper and pointing out a plate of apples, he shouted: “For goodness’ sake, that’s not an apple, it’s a circle!”.
+Contrary to Courbet, Gauguin railed against the prevailing Realist aesthetic (this one is pretty realistic because it’s an early work).
+Once, when discussing with younger followers the transposition of an object to canvas, Gauguin lost his temper and pointed to a plate of apples, shouting: “For goodness’ sake, that’s not an apple, it’s a circle!”
 He produced circa one hundred paintings of circles, which stand for one-sixth of his total oeuvre.

 Around 1913, the Fauve spontaneity of Matisse‘s previous compositions gave way to a more formal Cubism-inspired discipline, so visible in his still lifes.